Education and Behavioral Sciences

 B.A.
 (Hons) - Indiana State University, Indiana, USA

 Molly Jameson joined the University of Northern Colorado in 2015.
-After earning her Ph.D., she accepted a position in northeast Ohio, where she worked for five years, earning tenure and promotion while there.
-However, she desired to be in a position where quality teaching, mentorship, and scholarship were valued, and she left her position for the current one at UNC.
-She has held several leadership positions throughout her career, including Departmental Assessment Coordinator, Faculty Senator, College Assessment Chair, and Faculty Assessment Fellow.
+After earning her Ph.D., she earned tenure and promotion at a university in Ohio before joining the faculty at UNC.
+Dr. Jameson joined UNC to focus on both high-quality pedagogy and teacher training from k-12 through higher education and meaningful scholarship.
+She has held several leadership positions throughout her career, including Assessment Coordinator, Faculty Senator, College Assessment Chair, and Faculty Assessment Fellow.

 Dr. Jameson is internationally known for her original research on the study of math anxiety in elementary students and adult learners.
 She published the first developmentally-appropriate scale to assess math anxiety in primary grades students, has presented at national and international conferences, and regularly assists teachers and parents of highly math anxious students in ways to improve their students’ math performance and confidence.
-Her research was recently featured in Education Week, and her scale is in use at several public elementary schools in the U.S.
+Her research was been featured in Education Week, and her scale is in use at public elementary schools and research in the U.S. and internationally; it has also been translated to several languages including Filipino, Mandarin, Portuguese, Spanish, and Turkish.

 Dr. Jameson is a member of several professional organizations, including the American Education Research Association, Association for Psychological Science, Society for the Teaching of Psychology, and European Society for Cognitive Psychology.
-She is a member of the editorial review boards for the journals Psychology in the Schools, The Teacher Educator, and Educational Psychology.
+She is a member of the editorial review boards for the journals Psychology in the Schools and Educational Psychology.

 Her research focuses on understanding the development of math anxiety in two groups of students at opposite ends of the educational spectrum: primary grades students and adult learners.
 Dr. Jameson’s research focuses on exploring several specific components of math anxiety within these populations: